Last Updated: Mar. 24, 2026

 Action:

-The Velocity Team will analyze the previous month/s’ reporting data to identify the top reason code for CSP, helping us determine what factors affect our Velocity in the Originated, Estimating, Ready for INS, and Sent to INS stages.
+The Velocity Team will analyze previous month (s) ’ reporting data to identify the top reason code for CSP, helping us determine which factors affect our Velocity in the Originated, Estimating, Ready for INS, and Sent to INS stages.

 We will email the Leadership Team to share the findings and include our recommendations.